 Radio room in basement

-The Independence palace basement was more or less a bunker.
+The Independence Palace basement was more or less a bunker.
 It had Communications and radio equipment scattered about, along with maps of the war’s progress and meeting rooms.

 With the top floors for the president’s family’s living area.